Monte Clark: Cleveland Browns

 The Cleveland Browns acquired Clark primarily because of his pass protection skills and to replace the recently retired Mike McCormack at right tackle.
 However, in the first exhibition game with his new team on August 10, Clark suffered a knee injury which never fully recovered during the course of the campaign, while playing in 8 games.

 Even though he never received Pro Bowl recognition, Clark would become a staple at right tackle for six seasons and become a key contributor in one of the best offensive lines in the league along with Gene Hickerson, Dick Schafrath, John Wooten and John Morrow, while blocking for running back Jim Brown.

 In the 1964 NFL Championship Game against the Baltimore Colts, Clark put his talents on display as he neutralized Colts' defensive end and future Pro Football Hall of Famer Gino Marchetti.
-The end result was a stunning 27–0 Browns victory.
+The result was a stunning 27–0 Browns victory.

 Another solid season by Clark the following year saw the Browns once again reach the NFL title game.
 His 1966 season was disrupted when he suffered a torn biceps late in the year, an injury that forced off-season surgery.